Road Safety Manual

 CASE STUDY - Slovenia: Safer way to school

-In Slovenia, there is not yet a harmonized strategy and with that directive or guidance how to deal with school paths and vicinity of schools alongside roads (consequence of poor spatial planning and land use / urbanism), so Pilot project aim was to make and to introduce low cost solution, without construction intervention (prompt measures), using good practice and Human Factors knowledge in Road Design.
-The aim of the project was to implement safe(er) School and Kindergarten area on municipality road by introducing Human Factors in to the road (re)design.
-The pilot project could be used to learn (find potential defectiveness and find improvements), for further “best practice” implementations on Slovenian roads and background for legislative part (1st pillar) and potential guidance how to deal with those kind of problems (linear settlements and schools alongside roads).
+In Slovenia, there is not yet a harmonized strategy and with that directive or guidance how to deal with school paths and vicinity of schools alongside roads (consequence of poor spatial planning and land use / urbanism), so Pilot project aim was to make and to introduce low-cost solution, without construction intervention (prompt measures), using good practice and Human factors knowledge in Road Design.
+The aim of the project was to implement safe(er) School and Kindergarten area on municipality road by introducing Human Factors into the road (re)design.
+The pilot project could be used to learn (find potential defectiveness and find improvements), for further “best practice” implementations on Slovenian roads and background for legislative part (1st pillar) and potential guidance on how to deal with that kind of problem (linear settlements and schools alongside roads).
 Read more (PDF, 2.235 kb).

 Speed Management